sschoener/sschoener.github.io/_posts/2026-03-31-better-mono.md

 Some folks however need to ship their game on Mono.
 The main reason for doing that is mod support: Mono makes it very easy to load new code at runtime and even patch, hook, and redirect existing parts of the code.
 (Read about it [here]({% post_url 2019-06-23-best-worst-code %}).)
 In the Unity editor, there is no way around Mono anyway.

-Unfortunately, Unity has never invested into Mono, and with CoreCLR on the horizon, that seems less likely than ever.
+Unfortunately, Unity has never invested into Mono, and with CoreCLR on the horizon that seems less likely than ever.
 I have been complaininig about Mono's codegen for close to ten years now, so it's not like this has been an unknown.

 That was finally reason enough for me to try and improve the codegen for Mono (on Windows x64 specifically), and there is quite a bit I was able to do.
 If like so many you can't just directly upgrade to Unity 6.8 the moment it will ship because you already have a working product, then this is for you.